PDA-DP-Shop/FleetFlow/README.md

 The system supports professional PDF exporting.
 Click the **"Export PDF"** button on any dashboard to generate clean, A4-optimized reports for stakeholder meetings or record-keeping.

----

-_Built for Advanced Agentic Coding by Antigravity_